 We have also created comprehensive affidavits/affirms to court summons templates, including different versions depending on which party is filing the affidavit with the court.

 For an affidavit/affirmation filed by the defendant in opposition to a court summons access it here.

 For an affidavit/affirmation filed by the plaintiff in support of a court summons access it here.

 For an affidavit/affirmation filed by a third party who is not the plaintiff/defendant in support of/in opposition to a court summons, access it here.

 If a person’s identity has been stolen, an affidavit of identity can be used to confirm the person’s identity to third parties such as creditors and banks.

 An affidavit of death is used to notify an individual, court, or entity (such as a company) that an individual has passed away.

 Only facts should be provided by a deponent in an affidavit/affirmation or statutory declaration.
 Opinions, beliefs, hearsay, hypothetical statements, and generalisations should not be included.
 This is unless the deponent is an expert witness, in which case his/her expert opinion can also serve as evidence.

 The paragraphs containing the facts should be numbered.
 All paragraphs should also be short and concise.
 Furthermore, the affidavit/affirmation or statutory declaration should be written in first person tense.

 Any documents referred to in affidavits/affirmations or statutory declarations shall be referred to as exhibits and annexed to the affidavits/affirmations.
 For ease of navigation, these exhibits should be numbered.

 Additionally, the information should be within the deponent’s personal knowledge.
 The deponent should have seen or heard the information.

 The deponent will be responsible for maintaining accurate information in his/her affidavit/affirmation or statutory declaration.
 If false or misleading information is knowingly given, a deponent is prone to be prosecuted for the crime of perjury.

-The first section of an affidavit outlines the basic details of the proceedings of which it pertains to.
-This section will state information such as the court where the proceedings are will be heard in, any case reference or a number and the personal details of the plaintiff and defendant.
+The first section of an affidavit outlines the basic details of the proceedings to which it pertains.
+This section will state information such as the court where the proceedings will be heard, any case reference or a number and the personal details of the plaintiff and defendant.